unm-idi/code-challenge/README.md

   {
-    "course": "MATH 1512",                // The course to evaluate "completedCourses": ["MATH 1250"],    // Course that have already been completed "isSatisfied": true                   // Some of the objects contain the expected solution to part 1 },
+    "course": "MATH 1512",                // The course to evaluate "completedCourses": ["MATH 1250"],    // Course that have already been completed "isSatisfied": true                   // Some cases contain the expected solution to part 1 to serve as a guide },
   ...
 ]